Calbabreaker/dotfiles/README.md

 explorer, `Ctrl-t` opens terminal, `Alt-<` and `Alt->` goes between tabs, `Space-o` opens file picker.

-Might need to install `xsel` to make Neovim work with system clipboard.
+Install `xsel` to make Neovim work with system clipboard.
 [ripgrep](https://github.com/BurntSushi/ripgrep) is also needed in order to use telescope.

 ## Qtile